Online Multi Camera-IMU Calibration: Algorithm Description

 \subsection{Calibration State Propagation}

 As shown in \cite{Mirzaei2007}, we can apply the expectation operator to the continuous-time dynamics of the system, and produce the following state propagation equations.
-The only notable difference is the expansion of these propagation equations to include multiple camera frames, denoted $C_i$.
+The only notable difference is the expansion of these propagation equations to include multiple cameras, denoted by the subscript $N$ for each camera reference frame $C$.

-By integrating these propagation equations, a state estimate is produced in discrete time.
+By integrating \cref{eq:prop1,eq:prop2,eq:prop3,eq:prop4,eq:prop5,eq:prop6,eq:prop7}, a propagated state estimate is produced in discrete time.
 However, in order to propagate the state covariance, an error state filter using multiple cameras is used where the error state is

 where